Wayside: A Serial Novel - Episode 4

 “You seem upset.
 What’s wrong?”

 “It’s the tools that make the difference,” Ben replied onscreen.
 “Early in the Covid pandemic when our leaders told us to unmask and get back to normal, we were promised we had tools to live with the virus.
-Data, free testing, vaccines, and treatment – all of which were removed or restricted.
-And criminalized, in the case of masks.
-Masking is our most effective tool for mitigating the spread.
-Waysiders understand that and are on the same page about when and where masking is needed.
-And that’s all we wanted, really.
-We didn’t want mandates or restrictions; we wanted a community where masking was normalized, all were in agreement with indoor masking in public, and people had the tools and information necessary for making decisions about masking outdoors.
-We worked very hard to come together and live as a society because we cared for each other.
-We believed our community was worth preserving and protecting.
-We mask and take other precautious by choice, not force.”
+Data, free testing, vaccines, and treatment – all of which have been removed or restricted.
+Masking is our most effective tool for mitigating the spread of airborne disease, but sadly, it has been criminalized in some cities and states.
+At Wayside, masking remains a part of our everyday lives.
+We're in agreement about masking indoors in public, and we give each other freedom to make decisions about masking outdoors.
+That’s all we wanted, really.
+Not mandates or restrictions, just a community where masking was allowed, normalized, and everyone had the tools and information necessary for making personal decisions about it outside of indoor spaces."

-Suddenly short on words, the host simply nodded, adding a prolonged “Hmmm,” to fill the space.
+Suddenly short on words, the talk show host simply nodded, adding a prolonged “Hmmm,” to fill the space.

-Thunderous applause erupted throughout the pavilion.
+At Wayside, thunderous applause echoed throughout Bonfire Pavilion.
 Several people sprung to their feet, applauding Ben’s commentary.
 Once the enthusiastic response from the crowd died down, their attention returned to the broadcast.
 Aileen Chatleigh had moved on to her next question for Ben.

 “Earlier you mentioned that Wayside is a public health and safety sanctuary community.
 You’ve spoken about the public health approach.
 Now let’s talk about the safety part.
 There are rumors that Wayside is a gun-free community.
 Is that true?”

 “Of course we have,” said Ben.
-“Our K-12 school has protocols in place, not just for active shooter events, but all kinds of emergencies and threats.
-Students learn how to respond in any kind of crisis situation you could imagine, and drills are held throughout the school year.”
+“Our K-12 school has protocols in place, not just for active shooter events, but all kinds of other emergencies and threats.
+Students, teachers, and staff learn on the first day of school how to respond to just about any kind of crisis you could imagine, and drills are held throughout the school year to give everyone a chance to put it into practice.”

 She dug deeper.
 “There must be something to the rumors.”